-- Not all respondents answered all questions on the Response Form. - For question C1, no distinction has been made between responses relating to a proposed Extension Area and those which provide evidence relating to a suggested additional area. - One respondent answered no to all questions on the Response Form for all proposed Extension Areas. - 3.2.2 Given these caveats, the statistical analysis and numbers quoted should be taken to give a broad indication of levels of support or objection only.
+- 3.4.1 Not all respondents answered the Response Form questions in the way they were intended to be answered.
+Because of this, the statistical analysis, which uses the number of responses received, should be considered in the context of the following caveats: - The statistics only reflect those responses which were made using the Response Form.
+Respondents who submitted detailed evidence and did not use the form are not reflected in the statistics. - Not all respondents answered all questions on the Response Form. - For question C1 of the first (2023) consultation, no distinction has been made between responses relating to a proposed Extension Area and those which provide evidence relating to a suggested Additional area. - One respondent answered no to all questions on the first (2023) consultation Response Form for all proposed Extension Areas. - Two respondents answered no to all questions on the second (2024) consultation response form for the Additions and Deletions. - A number of respondents during the second (2024) consultation commented on and provided information on land beyond the Additions and Deletions. - 3.4.2 Given these caveats, the statistical analysis and numbers quoted should be taken to give a broad indication only of levels of support or objection.

-3.3 Presentation of Written Response
+3.5 Presentation of written responses

-- 3.3.1 The presentation of the results of the Statutory Consultation have been grouped into the following tables: - Method and Approach - Desirability Issues - Individual tables for each Extension Area and the Minor Boundary Refinements. - 3.3.2 The analysis of responses is presented in tabular form and arranged as three columns.
-The left-hand column identifies key themes, the middle column sets out specific points raised by respondent(s), while the right-hand column sets out Natural England's response and any proposed changes to the boundary. - 3.3.3 Throughout the analysis tables, responses from Local Authority Consultees (i.e. County, District and Borough Councils) have been identified.
+- 3.5.1 The presentation of the results of the second (2024) statutory consultation have been grouped into the following tables: - Method and Approach (Appendix 1). - Desirability Issues (Appendix 2).
+Individual tables for; each Extension Area and associated Additions and Deletions (Appendices 3-20), the Minor Boundary Refinements (Appendix 21), and East Hampshire Additions (Appendix 22). - 3.5.2 The analysis of responses is presented in tabular form and arranged as three columns.
+The left-hand column identifies key themes, the middle column sets out specific points raised by respondent(s), while the right-hand column sets out Natural England's response and any proposed changes to the boundary. - 3.5.3 Throughout the analysis tables, responses from Local Authority consultees (i.e. County, District and Borough Councils) have been identified.
 Otherwise, all responses are anonymised and referred to with a unique reference.
-All responses are given equal weight. - 3.3.4 In general, a record of the response made is given as a quoted extract; however, where a significant number of responses made similar points, the main reasons given are summarised.
-Where responses are especially detailed, the main points raised have also been summarised. - 3.3.5 In using quoted extracts from responses, care has been taken to provide a sense of the number and range of responses received and therefore the weight and strength of views on specific issues.
+All responses are given equal weight. - 3.5.4 In general, a record of the response made is given as a quoted extract; however, where a significant number of responses made similar points, the main reasons given are summarised.
+Where responses are especially detailed, the main points raised have also been summarised. - 3.5.5 In using quoted extracts from responses, care has been taken to provide a sense of the number and range of responses received and therefore the weight and strength of views on specific issues.
 Whilst not all responses are quoted or mentioned individually, this does not mean they have been discounted and care has been taken to reflect all responses within the analysis.
-Natural England has endeavoured to take account of all responses which were submitted during the consultation.
+Natural England has endeavoured to take account of all responses which were submitted during the consultation. - 3.5.6 Where additional responses have been received during the second (2024) consultation on the Additions, Deletions, method and approach, or desirability, the responses and associated commentary have been added to the 2023 analysis tables, so that all responses are in one place and a clear record of decision-making is set out.
+In relation to responses associated with Extension Areas in East Hampshire, a new Appendix 22 has been created.
+All appendices have been reproduced as part of this analysis and have the prefix 2025 for easy identification.

-3.4 Where to find information
+3.6 Where to find information